 access_denied— The resource owner or Space denied the request.

 response_typeis either missing or has an invalid value.

-invalid_scope— The parameter scope is missing, or the scope for which authorization is requested does not match permissions registered and authorized for the client.
+invalid_scope— The parameter scope is missing, or the scope for which authorization is requested does not match permissions registered and authorized for the application.

-- Human-readable ASCII [USASCII] text providing additional information, used to assist the client developer in understanding what went wrong.
+- Human-readable ASCII [USASCII] text providing additional information, used to assist the application developer in understanding what went wrong.